Sympistis utahensis (Barnes & Benjamin, 1924)

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

-Sympistis utahensis is a small to medium-sized longitudinally streaked light gray moth (FW length 14–15 mm) with a long black dashes at the base of a long light-filled claviform spot and inside the fused orbicular and reniform spots that flies in southeastern Idaho during late summer and early fall.
+Sympistis utahensis is a small to medium-sized, longitudinally streaked, light gray moth (FW length 14–15 mm) that flies in southeastern Idaho during late summer and early fall.
+It has long black dashes at the base of a long light-filled claviform spot and inside the fused orbicular and reniform spots.
 The forewing is slightly powdery light gray, with a light tan tint distal to the cell and in the fold.
 A series of ill-defined darker gray wedges extend through the distal subterminal area to the outer margin.
 Black dashes are present at the base, extending into the claviform spot, and filling the fused spots in the cell.
 A series of black lines are located between the veins on the outer part of the wing, lengthening from the apex to the anal angle.
 The terminal line is gray, thin, while none of the other transverse lines are evident.
 The fringe is gray, very weakly checkered.
 The spots are outlined in gray and are filled with white to cream in addition to the black marks described above.
 The orbicular spot is very long and diamond-shaped, fused to the triangular reniform spot.
 The claviform spot is moderately large and conspicuous due to its lighter filling at the end of the basal dash.
-The hindwing is gray-tan off-white with dark gray veins, thin discal spot, and a moderatly well-demarcated gray marginal band.
+The hindwing is gray-tan to off-white with dark gray veins, thin discal spot, and a moderately well-demarcated gray marginal band.
 The hindwing fringe is tricolored with a yellow and gray base and white edge.
 The head and thorax are gray with black bands on the base and edge of the collar.
 The male antenna is filiform.